pylayers/pylayers/_sources/manual/slab.txt

 Slab and Materials
 ==================

-Handling of slabs and material is done in the `slab.py` module in section `antprop`.
+Handling of slabs and materials is done in the `slab.py` module in section `antprop`.